 Situated bang on the beach and right next to the Luge, Coastes is a popular pitstop for families owing to its perfect trifecta of sandcastle fun, paddling in the sea, and kid-friendly food.
 Expect classic breakfasts and pub-style classics for weekend brunch, with a kids’ menu that always hits the spot: we’re talking burgers, pizzas, and fish and chips!
 (Psst: Coastes has a fully stocked bar for that cheeky cocktail – or a bucket of beer!)

-The Kitchen Table, W Singapore – Sentosa Cove, 21 Ocean Way, Singapore 098374
+the kitchen table, W Singapore – Sentosa Cove, 21 Ocean Way, Singapore 098374, 6.30am – 10pm, closed on Mondays

 3. Ola Beach Club